furbrain/STIC/firmware/docs/source/index.rst

 There is a battery level indicator on the bottom right of the screen.
 If you want to save power, turn off the device between stations.

-When you hold **A** to take a reading, the SAP6 will trigger a timer.
-The timer mode can be configured to a 0, 3, 5, or 10 second countdown.
-For settings greater than 0, the unit will beep every second until it takes the reading.
-If set to 0, it will take the reading after about a second while the button is still held (this is the normal behavior in firmware versions 1.0.2 and prior).

 Battery Life
 ------------